applicaster/developer.applicaster.com/book/advertisement/ios/api.md

 ###### load

 Method `load` is called whenever ad configuration need to be setup and ad suppose to start loading its content.
-As a parameter it takes `ZPAdConfig` which defines everything what Ad view needs to present content.
+As a parameter it takes `ZPAdConfig` which defines everything that Ad view needs to present content.

 |Parameters|Type           | Description                                                  |
 |----------|---------------|--------------------------------------------------------------|